Spring statement 2022: what does it mean for hair salons and hairdressers?

 Chancellor Rishi Sunak has made his annual Spring Statement speech, where he set out the Government's tax plan to support the UK economy, businesses and families – but how might it affect hairdressers and salons?

-Sunak announced a package of measures he claimed will help businesses weather the storm of increased National Insurance payments and
+Sunak announced a package of measures he claimed will help businesses weather the storm of increased National Insurance payments and rising energy prices due to the war in Ukraine.

 How the Spring Statement 2022 Will Affect Hairdressers